RichardOtter/RootsMagic_Database_Design/RM Dates.md

 |            |               |

 D, Q, and R dates may be One Part or Two Part Dates.

+The second character indicates how the 2 parts of a date are interpreted.
+Each character specifies whether the second date is used or not (+00000000..)

 | Position 2 | meaning     | number of date parts |
 | :--------: | :---------- | :------------------: |